Sep. 13, 2018 / Updated by Bessie Shaw to Windows 10

-There are various network connection issues in Windows 10, including no Wi-Fi available, no Internet access, etc. Recently, numerous users report that WiFi keeps disconnecting after Windows 10 update.
+There are various network connection issues in Windows 10.
+Recently, numerous users report that WiFi keeps disconnecting after Windows 10 update.
 If you are one of them, here are some solutions to fix your WiFi disconnecting issue in Windows 10.

 To fix Wi-Fi disconnecting after Windows 10, you could restart your network adapter before moving forward to other troubleshooting methods.
 Follow these steps:

 Step 1.
 Press Windows key + R at the same time to open the Run dialog box

 Step 2.
 Type ncpa.pl in the Run box and click OK

 Step 3.
 Right-click on your network adapter and select Disable

 Step 4.
 Right-click on your network adapter again, and then choose Enable

 See Also: How to Fix Windows 10 WiFi Problems

 Outdated network adapter driver is the main culprit of the Wi-Fi disconnecting problem after Windows 10 grade, and you just need to update the wireless network adapter driver.
 If you prefer a one-stop driver update solution, you could free download a reputable driver download and update utility tool, such as Driver Talent, which could help you find out your outdated network adapter driver in a split of second and then automatically download and install the most updated version in 2 minutes.

 Click the button below to download Driver Talent directly.